Instalab

 Decrease

-Take melatonin before bedtime
+Take melatonin around 4 mg about 3 hours before desired bedtime

 SupplementModest Evidence